reemalmuqbil/reemalmuqbil.github.io/_posts/2019-10-12-Digits-Recognition-Using-KNN-Machine-Learning-Algorithm.md

 And the barchart below represents the classes distribution for this dataset, this shows that we don't have to worry about class imbalance issues because the dataset is fairly balanced.
 ![target-dist]({{site.url}}/images/digits-recognition/target-distribution.png)

+### 2. Learning Phase
+#### A- Baseline
+The baseline model for this problem was built using K-NearestNeighbors algorithm with all 784 features.
+The cross validation score for the baseline model is 0.97, which is great!
+However, if you are familiar with K-NN or have worked with it, you might be able to guess what's wrong with this model..
+Exactly, time complexity.
+The big-O notation for K-NN is _dxn_, where d is the number of dimensions (features) and n is the number of instances.
+In my case, for several runs it took between 1h 10min to 4h 20min to build the model.
+Therefore, to enhance its performance I've worked on feature engineering the dataset to reduce its dimensions.